rebekah-zhou/Algorithms/README.md

 # Algorithms

-This is an algorithms repository containing original solutions.
+This is an algorithms repository containing original solutions/attempts.